+That depends on how you drink your cold brew.
 Because cold brew coffee is made with a higher ratio of coffee-to-water than regular hot-brewed coffee, it tends to be stronger and has higher caffeine levels than a hot brew.

-Considering these factors, cold brew beverages often contain less caffeine than a regular cup of coffee.
+However, most people like to dilute the concentrate with water, milk, or cream.
+When you do that, cold brew beverages often contain less caffeine than a regular cup of coffee.

 How long can I keep cold brew concentrate in the refrigerator?

-If you keep it undiluted, cold brew coffee concentrate can last up to two weeks in the refrigerator, though it will start to lose that bold flavor after the first week.
+If you keep it undiluted, cold brew coffee concentrate can last up to two weeks in the refrigerator, but keep in mind you will start to lose that boldness after the first week.